uviclibraries/rstudio/ggplot2-data.md

 {::options parse_block_html="false" /}

-Your output will be:

-Then convert “review_date to Date class by entering
+Then convert “review_date" to Date class by entering

 ```
 meanRatingByYear$review_date <- as.integer(meanRatingByYear$review_date)
 ```

 #### <u>Task 2.2.3:</u> Create a line chart using the mean chocolate rating by year.